aniketh900/aniketh900/README.md

 - 👋 Hi, I’m @aniketh900
-- 👀 I’m interested in C++
+- 👀 I’m interested in designing part for vlsi domain
-- 🌱 I’m currently learning C
+- 🌱 Completed learning verilog and digital logic designs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship
 - 📫 How to reach me: 23211a0421@bvrit.ac.in

 <!---